 Atrial Fibrillation Medications

-For most patients, medications are the most helpful form of treatment.
-But many studies show that patients often stop taking medications because of side effects or a belief that they no longer need it.
-Discontinuing medications can be very dangerous.
+For most people, medications are the best treatment.
+It has been reported that people may stop taking medications due to side effects or thinking they no longer need them.
+Stopping your medications can be very dangerous.

 If you have been prescribed heart medications, taking and tracking your medications is one of the best things you can do for your health.

-Tell your health care team about all of your other drugs and supplements, including over-the-counter medications and vitamins.
+Tell your health care team about all your medications and supplements, including over-the-counter medications and vitamins.

-Print our medication log in English (PDF) or Spanish (PDF) to track your medicines.
+Print our medication log in English (PDF) or Spanish (PDF) to track what you take.

 Medications for atrial fibrillation

-Doctors often prescribe medications to prevent and treat blood clots that can lead to a stroke.
-They may also prescribe additional drugs to control your heart rate and rhythm, and recommend medications in conjunction with other treatments.
+People with AFib are often prescribed medications to prevent and treat blood clots that can lead to a stroke.
+Other medications to control your heart rate and rhythm may also be prescribed.

-Your doctor will use an assessment scale called the CHA2DS2–VASc risk to determine whether you will need medication.
-The components of the scale are:
+Your health care professional may use an assessment scale called the CHA2DS2–VASc risk to help decide if you need medication.
+The factors of the scale are:

 - Congestive heart failure